Rarios/wymon_orion/README.md

 - Trypos and
 - Misspelings

 If you want to have additional features like inheritance diagramms, call and caller graphs, and so on, you can also install **GraphViz** and then run Doxygen.
 This will create those documentation features as well.
-You might have to put the path to the GraphViz-executable into a PATH variable or something, so might want to look this up online, however, on Unix-type systems, this should be taken care of.
+You might have to put the path to the GraphViz-executable into a PATH variable or something, so you might want to look this up online, however, on Unix-type systems, this should be taken care of for you.

 ## The Feedback